wrf/lavaLampPlot/README.md

 # lavaLampPlot
-instructions, python and R code for generating lava lamp plots of kmer coverage as the kmers themselves, or based on the raw reads
+instructions, python and R code for generating lava lamp plots of kmer coverage as the kmers themselves, or based on the raw reads.

 ## Overview
 This includes a few scripts to generate a "lava lamp" plot of kmer coverage separated by GC content of the kmers.
+This is a heat-map of frequency of reads or kmers with a particular coverage and GC content, giving a sense of the coverage of the target species and any symbionts or contaminants.

-This is usually enough to reveal heterozygosity or the presence of symbionts with very different GC content than the host.
+Such plots are usually sufficient to reveal heterozygosity or the presence of symbionts with very different GC content than the host.

 Below is an example plot from *Hydra vulgaris* [SRR1032106](http://www.ncbi.nlm.nih.gov/sra/SRX378887) using a kmer of 31.
 The putative symbiont is visible in the plot with a high GC content.
 The second plot counts based on GC of the full read and median coverage kmers in that read, rather than the kmers alone.

 ![hydra_vulgaris_SRR1032106_k31_u300_reads.png](https://github.com/wrf/lavaLampPlot/blob/master/sample_data/hydra_vulgaris_SRR1032106_k31_u300_reads.png)

-This is conceptually similar to what is done in the "blob" plots by [blobtools](https://drl.github.io/blobtools/), (paper [here](http://journal.frontiersin.org/article/10.3389/fgene.2013.00237/full)) though that process makes use of assembled contigs while this one considers the raw reads directly.
+This is conceptually similar to what is done in the "blob" plots by [blobtools](https://drl.github.io/blobtools/), (paper by [Kumar et al 2013](https://doi.org/10.3389/fgene.2013.00237)) though that process makes use of assembled contigs while this one considers the raw reads directly.

-Steps for analysis and generation of the plots.
-Some of the instructions were borrowed from Joe Ryan's [estimate genome size](https://github.com/josephryan/estimate_genome_size.pl) script:

 ## Dependencies
 Download the [jellyfish kmer counter](http://www.genome.umd.edu/jellyfish.html) (or another preferred kmer counter).
 If you are using [Trinity for transcriptome assembly](https://github.com/trinityrnaseq/trinityrnaseq/wiki), then you already have it since the jellyfish binary is supplied with Trinity in the `trinity-plugins/` folder.

 ## Operation
-1. Run jellyfish on the raw genomic data.
+1. Run jellyfish on the raw genomic data, i.e. paired end reads.

    `jellyfish count -m 31 -s 2G -C -o fastq.counts -U 1000 -t 8 all_reads.fastq`